Primary Focal Axillary Hyperhidrosis

 - Glycopyrronium tosylate for the treatment of primary axillary hyperhidrosis: prior treatment analyses from the ATMOS-1 and ATMOS-2 phase 3 randomized controlled trials

-Oral systemic medications including anticholinergics (glycopyrrolate, oxybutynin, and propantheline), propranolol, clonidine, and diltiazem may be used to treat primary axillary hyperhidrosis but require patient education regarding potential side effects (such as dry mouth, blurred vision, urinary retention, tachycardia and constipation).
-These side effects may limit the use anticholinergics in many patients [154, 13, 155] but sometimes can be managed by adjusting the individual's dose.
+Oral systemic medications including anticholinergics (glycopyrrolate, oxybutynin, and propantheline), propranolol, clonidine, and diltiazem may be used to treat primary axillary hyperhidrosis, but require patient education regarding potential side effects (such as dry mouth, blurred vision, urinary retention, tachycardia and constipation).
+These side effects may limit the use of anticholinergics in many patients [154, 13, 155] but sometimes can be managed by adjusting the individual's dose.
 Before treatment with oral systemic medications for hyperhidrosis, extra consideration should be given regarding pediatric patients, people who participate in sports, people who work outdoors and any other patients who may potentially cause themselves injury by becoming overheated.
 Of interest to practitioners with pediatric patients, the FDA has approved (July 2010) a liquid form of the anticholinergic glycopyrrolate (brand name, Cuvposa) to reduce drooling in pediatric cerebral palsy patients – off-label use of this medication may provide flexibility when dosing for pediatric patients.
+Watch our expert-led webinar about oral medications to treat hyperhidrosis.

 Additional treatment options for primary axillary hyperhidrosis include local surgical procedures: excision, curettage, liposuction, and laser.
 Combinations of curettage and central excision, or of curettage and liposuction may be used, as well as combinations of liposuction and laser treatments.
 Complete excision of underarm tissue containing sweat glands is no longer recommended because scarring can cause range of motion limitations.
 [155, 156] If sweat reduction has not been sufficient after local surgical treatment, a procedure may be repeated or onabotulinumtoxinA or antiperspirants may be used to control sweating from remaining sweat glands.
 [7,99]